-In this post we are going to look at some simple checksum functions that we can use in small processors such as Arduino to check the integrity of data.
+In this post, we are going to see some simple checksum functions that we can use in small processors like Arduino to verify data integrity.

-When working with communication systems or stored data, there is the possibility that the data becomes corrupted.
-That is, one or more bytes of the sequence may change or even be completely lost.
+When working with communication systems or stored data, there is a possibility that the data becomes corrupted.
+That is, one or more bytes in the sequence may change or even be lost completely.

-We will often need to verify the integrity of the data before taking action.
-For example, the consequences of moving a robot based on incorrect orders received through wireless communication could be disastrous and potentially dangerous.
+We will often need to verify data integrity before executing actions.
+For example, the consequences of moving a robot based on incorrect orders received via wireless communication could be disastrous and even potentially dangerous.

-To do this, we can add a checksum, a small value calculated from a larger block of data whose purpose is to detect errors introduced into the sequence.
+For this, we can add a checksum, a small-sized value calculated from a larger block of data, whose purpose is to detect errors introduced into the sequence.

 In a communication or storage system, the checksum is sent/received or stored along with the data.
-When processing the data, the checksum is recalculated and compared with the available checksum to verify the integrity of the data.
+During processing, the checksum is calculated again and checked against the available checksum to verify data integrity.

-There are multiple checksum functions, each with different error detection rates and calculation requirements.
-On the other hand, the longer the checksum, the more reliable it is, but the greater the additional communication/storage needs to store the checksum.
+There are multiple checksum functions, with different error detection rates and calculation requirements.
+On the other hand, the longer the checksum, the greater its reliability, but also the greater the additional communication/storage needs to store the checksum.

 Finally, no system is infallible.
-Even if you send the same message 100 times (which would be a kind of huge and inefficient “checksum”), you cannot guarantee that the same error occurred in all 100 transmission batches.
-As almost always, it’s a matter of reaching a compromise between reliability, length, and computational load.
+Even if you sent the same message 100 times (which would be a kind of huge and inefficient “checksum”), you could not guarantee that the same error occurred in all 100 transmission batches.
+As almost always, it’s a matter of finding a compromise between reliability, length, and calculation load.

-We will implement some of the main checksum functions that are light enough to be executed quickly on a microprocessor like Arduino.
+Let’s look at implementations of some of the main checksum functions that are light enough to run smoothly on a microprocessor like Arduino.

-The XOR checksum, also known as LCR (Longitudinal Redundancy Check), is widely used due to its simplicity and speed of calculation.
-It is calculated by processing the data sequence in N-bit fragments and performing the XOR operation on all the fragments.
+The XOR checksum, also called LCR (Longitudinal Redundancy Check), is widely used for its simplicity and calculation speed.
+It is calculated by processing the data sequence in fragments of N bits and performing the XOR operation on all fragments.

-Usually, the fragments are chosen to be multiples of 8 because the calculations are greatly accelerated, as processors are designed to perform actions on blocks of bytes.
+Usually, the fragments are chosen to be multiples of 8 because calculations are greatly accelerated, as processors are designed to perform actions on byte blocks.

-Often, the checksum is returned negated.
-The reason is to differentiate a complete communication failure, which causes received data to be all 0, from a data transmission consisting of 0’s.
+Frequently, the checksum is returned negated.
+The reason is to differentiate a complete communication failure, which causes all received data to be 0, from a transmission of data consisting of 0’s.

 The following code shows an 8-bit XOR checksum.